MakeSchool-Tutorials/Makestagram-Swift-V3/P06-Adding-Authentication/content.md

 `User` is a very commonly used class name in most iOS projects.
 Because `FirebaseAuth` has also named their class `User`, we need to be mindful of namespace conflicts.
 In other words, if multiple `User` classes exist, Xcode won't know which one we're referring to in our code.

-For example, if we were to create our own `User.swift` class, Xcode have a namespace conflict and confuse our project-defined `Makestagram.User` and the `FirebaseAuth.User` class.
+For example, if we were to create our own `User.swift` class, Xcode will have a namespace conflict and confuse our project-defined `Makestagram.User` and the `FirebaseAuth.User` class.

-This becomes confusing for us as we're coding well.
-If you see a property of type `User`, you won't immediately know whether it's referring to the type of `Makestagram.User` or `FirebaseAuth.User`.
+This will become confusing when we're coding.
+If you see a property of type `User`, we won't immediately know whether it's referring to the type of `Makestagram.User` or `FirebaseAuth.User`.

 There's two ways to handle this problem.
 The first is to refer to the full namespace of the `User` type.
 In our `FUIAuthDelegate` method, we could refer to the full namespace of the `User`: